 Or maybe you're not even that thin, but those muscles insist on not growing.

 Are you eating right to gain muscle?

-This article is for anyone who does weight training, or is thinking of starting, with the simple goal of… gaining muscle mass.
+This article is intended for anyone who does weight training, or is thinking of starting, with the simple objective of?gaining muscle mass.

-Attention, the goal is to gain muscle, lean mass and not fat, so it's a good idea to follow some rules.
+Attention, the goal is to gain muscle, lean mass and not fat, so it is advisable to follow some rules.

 What rules are these?

 Let's start with the main rule, address the most important foods and clarify some common doubts related to this topic.

 As we wrote in the article on what to eat to lose fat, the big difference between a diet to gain muscle mass, and one to lose fat, is not the food, but the amounts.